 Today’s 3-in-3 Topic is: What Costs Should I Expect with Attorney Collection Efforts?

-Today we sat down with NCS Client Account Manager, Danielle Moon, to discuss attorney collections and the fees you can expect regarding court costs and suit fees and whether or not you can recover these fees from your customer.
+Today we sat down with Danielle Moon to discuss attorney collections and the fees you can expect regarding court costs and suit fees and whether or not you can recover these fees from your customer.

 “Could you please explain the process of court costs and suit fees and how they differ?”